Python3pkg/Nappy/wiki/Shell-Command.md

 It is not possible to specify an initial value and `private` at the same time using these shorthands; you must give a JSON attribute dictionary in that case.

+Please note well that `private` is setting the attribute "private" to true for you.
+If you are trying to use fine-grained permissions you must set the attribute "visibility" to "private", which is an entirely different thing altogether.
+Here is how you would set up a brand new metric `ptest` for use with fine-grained permissions:

+    % nr -wM +ptest '{ "visibility" : "private" }'

+You could, of course, initialize other parameters in that command as well, e.g.:

+    % nr -wM +ptest '{ "visibility" : "private", "description" : "perms test" }'

 You can create any type of metric but you will have to use the JSON attributes format.
 So, for example, you can create a timer metric this way:

     % nr -wM +newTimer '{ "kind":"timer", "value":"EPOCHTIME: 02/19/1999 11:05:53" }'